Privacy policy

 Our legitimate interests

-When relying on the lawful basis of ‘legitimate interest’, we will assess if our processing of your personal information is fair and balanced and whether, in our opinion, it is within your reasonable expectations.
+When relying on the lawful basis of ‘legitimate interests’, we will assess if our processing of your personal data is fair and balanced and whether, in our opinion, it is within your reasonable expectations.

 We will consider the necessity and proportionality of our processing and balance your rights and our legitimate interests to make sure that we use your personal information in ways that are not unduly intrusive or unfair.